zacheliason/hla-em/README.md

      docker run -it --rm -v /path/to/hla-em/src:/src zeliason/hla_em:latest /bin/bash
      ```

-  4. You may now run the HLA_EM.py as normal within the counter from mounted `/src` volume.
+  4. You may now run the HLA_EM.py as normal within the container from the mounted `/src` volume.

 ## Installation
 First ensure the prerequisites have been installed on your system and that STAR and SAMtools appear in your PATH.
 In order for STAR to align reads against the human genome, you will first need to obtain the human reference genome in FASTA format and a corresponding annotation file in GTF format (these can be downloaded from [Ensembl](https://ensembl.org/Homo_sapiens/Info/Index)).
 You must then generate genome indexes for STAR aligner using its genomeGenerate command (see the STAR documentation for details).